SimonWoodtli/zet/20240104161046/README.md

 # Fresh Server: First Steps

-* TODO: configure chezmoi to have some most important dotfiles copied to server
 * TODO: create an ansible `serverinit` playbook

 > 🧐 Don't add the SSH public key via your VPSs website.
 This would add the key